Frequently asked questions.

 Sports counseling is a specialty within the counseling profession that recognizes and seeks to understand the unique stressors and experiences that come with being an athlete.
 Counselors work with athletes through a holistic approach, meaning that the person is prioritized over performance, by looking at all areas of life that contribute to mental well-being.
 Counselors’ specialized training in wellness, trauma, and clinical mental health issues can assist athletes in shaping their identity, overcoming challenges, and creating balance.

-• I am currently seeing clients virtually through a secure, HIPAA-compliant platform.
+I am currently seeing clients virtually through a secure, HIPAA-compliant platform.
 All sessions are conducted in a confidential space so your identity and story are completely secure.
-In-person counseling sessions in a traditional office setting will be offered beginning in 2026.

-• The fee for a 50 minute session is $150.
+The fee for a 50 minute counseling session is $150.
 While I do not offer sliding scale, I can work with you to create a schedule that matches your financial situation.